FERPA policies on access to student records

 - Degree received

-Students have two options for directory information suppression:
+Students have options for non-disclosure (suppression):

 Non-public (private) information